Pomayrols: History

-Antoine Murat de Lestang 2nd of the name: Married on June 18, 1581, Jeanne, the only daughter of Antoine de Bérail the Lord of Paulhac, Caylus, Belpech and other places.
-Antoine dies "of violent death" on September 26, 1613.
+Antoine Murat de Lestang 2nd of the name: Married on 18 June 1581, Jeanne, the only daughter of Antoine de Bérail the Lord of Paulhac, Caylus, Belpech and other places.
+Antoine dies "of violent death" on 26 September 1613.
 (He will be the last Lord to have resided permanently at the castle).
 He bequeathed Pomayrols to Claude his son.

-Claude Murat de Lestang: Gentleman with the room of the king Louis XIII of France.
-It married on November 14, 1615, Gabrielle, the daughter of Jean, Sénéchal and Governor of Toulouse, Lord of Valette and other places.
+Claude Murat de Lestang: Gentleman with the room of the king Louis XIII.
+It married on 14 November 1615, Gabrielle, the daughter of Jean, Sénéchal and Governor of Toulouse, Lord of Valette and other places.
 They gave birth to three children: Jean, Marie and François.
 They Bequeathed Pomayrols to Jean.

-Jean Murat de Lestang: Married on March 20, 1664, Anne-Marthe, the daughter of Louis, Lord of Brunet, Vicomte of Ambialet, Panat and other places.
+Jean Murat de Lestang: Married on 20 March 1664, Anne-Marthe, the daughter of Louis, Lord of Brunet, Vicomte of Ambialet, Panat and other places.
 They had three children: François, Anne and Marie.
 They bequeathed Pomayrols to François their elder son.

 François Murat de Lestang: Without children, it bequeathed Pomayrols to Anne her sister.

-On October 5, 1687, Anne Murat de Lestang married Jean Baptist Deroux de la Loubière, thus was completed the line of Murat de Lestang with Pomayrols.
+On 5 October 1687 Anne Murat de Lestang married Jean Baptist Deroux de la Loubière, thus was completed the line of Murat de Lestang with Pomayrols.